Personal trainers can get you great results and have a huge impact on your health and self-confidence.

 It’s also fairly unfair to the other industries previously mentioned that fully rely on tips to make up the bulk of their salary, as this is not the case at all for personal trainers.

-The main focus of personal trainers is to help clients achieve the goals they are after, and help them to improve their lives through fitness training and education.
+The main focus of personal trainers is to help clients achieve the goals they are after, and help them to improve their lives through fitness training and what they teach their clients 500.
 Seeing my clients accomplish the goals we set and make huge changes to their lives was always more than enough satisfaction for me, I never felt offended if someone didn’t tip me.

 In fact, It literally never even crossed my mind.